 What Is a Mutual Fund?

-Like ETFs, mutual funds are professionally managed pools of capital contributed by investors.
-The difference is that mutual fund shares are sold directly to the investors by the fund companies themselves rather than traded as units of the underlying stock or asset on an open stock exchange.
+Mutual funds are professionally managed pools of investable capital contributed by shareholders, like ETFs.
+However, shares are sold directly to investors by the fund companies themselves, rather than trading on an open stock exchange.

 What’s the Difference Between ETFs and Mutual Funds?

-Both ETFs and mutual funds take investor funds and manage them according to the written strategy.
-Both have the potential to offer diversification at lower costs, providing investors with the opportunity to access nearly any investment type.
+Both ETFs and mutual funds pool investors’ money to invest in portfolios of assets according to the fund’s strategy.
+Both also have the potential to offer diversification at lower costs, providing investors with the opportunity to access nearly any investment type.

-Here’s a look at the similarities and differences:
+Here is a closer look at the similarities and differences.

 |Expense Ratio||Typically lower than mutual funds||Typically higher than ETFs|